JFWooten4/stellar-protocol/ecosystem/README.md

 - Gather feedback from discussion on the dev mailing list and other forums, and utilize it to begin a draft proposal.
 - Follow the proposal process listed below.
-If you're having difficulty moving the proposal forward, talk to the buddy that's assigned the SEP; they'll often have guidance on how to move things forward, as well as feedback regarding feasibility and how the proposal does or does not align with the Stellar Network's goals.
+If you're having difficulty moving the proposal forward, talk to the buddy that's assigned the SEP; they'll often have guidance on how to move things forward, as well as feedback regarding feasibility and how the proposal does or does not align with the Stellar network's goals.

 ## SEP Process